minibolt-guide/minibolt/index.md

 All guides are rated with labels to help you assess the difficulty of each guide, and if it is tested against the most recent version of the main guide.

-* Difficulty: indicates how difficult the bonus guide is in term of installation procedure or usage
+* Difficulty: indicates how difficult the bonus guide is in term of installation procedure or usage.

 Difficulty: Easy
 {: .label .label-green }